 Are you turning 65 this year?
 Congrats!
-You’ve hit a major milestone.
+While 2020 has been a pretty terrible year, you’ve still hit a major milestone.
 To make sure this year and the many years that follow are amazing, you need to take these smart steps on Social Security, Medicare, long-term care insurance and more.
 You’ll be glad you did.

 1. Make a Social Security plan